 Natasha's family is about to be deported back to Jamaica.
 With only hours left, Natasha is desperately running around New York City trying to find some way to stay.
 Daniel, who has the soul of an artist, is the son of Korean immigrants who expect him to become a doctor.
 The two will have one day together on the streets of New York.
 I really enjoyed the way this story was told.
 Natasha and Daniel each take their turns narrating the story, but, what I really loved, is how Yoon also briefly tells the stories of the people they interact with throughout the day.
-Also, (and this is hugely important in a story with this set-up) I was very happy with the ending of the book.
+Also, (and this is hugely important in a story with this set-up) I was very happy with the ending of The Sun is Also a Star.

 Fabiola Toussaint's mother is detained by U.S. immigration leaving Fabi to travel to her aunt's house in Detroit by herself.
 There, Fabiola tries to fit in with her three cousins, Chantal, Donna, and Princess, and their street-smart Detroit lives.
 Worried about how she's going to get her mother out of the detention center, Fabiola gets in over her head in this unfamiliar world.
 American Street is a beautiful book.
 The story telling is perfection.
 I love how Fabiola's tale is interspersed with the stories of the new people and places in her life.
 Best of all is how Ibi Zoboi brings Fabiola's Haitian Voodoo beliefs into the gritty reality of life in Detroit; the result is a book that could almost be classified as magical realism.